You’re an adult.

 - Know that it’s not your fault to feel negative emotions.
 You’re not a bad human being to feel such emotions.
 Instead, be curious and open up to these emotions.

 - Work on improving sleep quality for poor quality sleep leads to poor mood and feelings.
-You can do that by sleeping in darkness using blackout curtains and a good quality sleeping mask, going to the bed at the same time every day, blocking blue light using a software like Iris, and winding down before bed.
+You can do that by sleeping in darkness using blackout curtains and a good quality sleeping mask, going to the bed at the same time every day, blocking blue light using software like Iris, and winding down before bed.

 - Express yourself with free-form journaling where you write whatever is in your mind without judging yourself for thinking those thoughts.
 You can include this activity in your winding down ritual before bed.